Orpheum Theatre (Champaign, Illinois): Preservation and Children's Museum

 The Champaign Preservation and Conservation Association (PACA) sponsored a public meeting on April 8, 1989, in response to plans to raze the now closed and deteriorating theater.
 This meeting was held to gauge public interest in saving the Orpheum Theatre.
 The City of Champaign purchased the Orpheum and adjacent building as a site for a possible parking deck in January 1990.
 The city allowed 45 PACA volunteers to spend Saturday, July 7, 1990, removing the aluminum facade to reveal the original look of the building and to assess any damage.

 PACA hired theatre consultant Michael Hardy to do a feasibility study of the Orpheum.
 He suggested, in July 1990, a children's museum as a possible use for the building.
 The city did not have a children's museum and there were already several successful performing arts facilities in the area.

 The City of Champaign razed the adjacent warehouse building in February 1991.
 In the fall of 1991, the theatre facade was cleaned and painted and the marquee given cosmetic repairs by PACA.
 The trompe l'oeil cornice reminiscent of the original was painted above the theater entrance.
 In 1994 the Orpheum Children's Science Museum opened its doors to the public.

 The museum currently houses interactive exhibits and supports a variety of camps and clubs.

 The board of the museum has expressed interest in either relocation or expansion of the facility.
 Proposals for reuse of the facility were requested by the museum board in January 2009.
 However, by 2013, long-term plans for the museum involved expansion of the current facility.

 Air-Maze Project Addition

-In the summer of 2014, University Laboratory High School (Uni High)'s teacher Sharlene Denos met with leading members of the museum to discuss a project that could be done in tandem with the high school.
-Within 6 months, her students materialized the initiative.
+In the summer of 2014, University Laboratory High School (Uni High) teacher Sharlene Denos met with leading members of the museum to discuss a project that could be done in tandem with the high school.
+Within six months, her students materialized the initiative.
 As of March 2017, this addition is still visible at the museum.